micahstubbs/gridmap-layout-vietnam/README.md

 ```

 ### Development

-Read about the process from this [blog post](https://medium.com/@kristw/creating-grid-map-for-thailand-397b53a4ecf).

 First, generate an output from the *force-directed + snap-to-grid* approach.
 The output is available at ```src/output/step3.csv``` and can be opened in Excel or Google Sheets to curate manually.